-- Drink plenty of water and eating a good balanced diet including fruit and veggies.
+- Drink plenty of water and eat a good balanced diet, including fruit and veggies.
 This will help reduce constipation and the need for straining when on the toilet.

 Hopefully you’ve learnt a little more about your perineum and how you can prepare and care for it during the last few weeks of pregnancy and following childbirth.*WHA 2007